aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/get/_index.md

 weight: 30
 ---

-This REST API allows you to get a particular drawing object from the document.
-You can also convert a drawing object to a specified format.
-Moreover, the detail of resource properties are given below:
+This REST API retrieves a `DrawingObject`.
+You can also convert a `DrawingObject` to a required format.

+The important parameters are described in the following table:

 |Property Name|Type|Description|
 | :- | :- | :- |